mal-coder/movie-api-easy/README.md

 Simple REST API allowing requesting information about movies (but not necessarily limited to that).

-With default configuration the user requests using the API's */* endpoint with query parameter *title=<movie title>*.
+With default configuration the user makes his requests using the API's **/** endpoint with query parameter *title={movie title}*.
 Requests is authenticated with *Bearer token* provided by the user in *Authorization* header.
-API queries for the title in the OMDB (https://www.omdbapi.com/).
-Converts the response answer from XML to JSON and returns it to the user.
+API queries for the title in the OMDB (https://www.omdbapi.com/), converts the response answer from XML to JSON and returns it to the user.

 ## Prerequisites